Wildhoney/Switzerland/README.md

     )
 );
 ```

+Notice that we've also added the `m.boundary` middleware function which attached a shadow boundary to our custom element.
+We do this so that our applied styles are encapsulated to the component itself, rather than bleeding into other elements on the page.

 We use the `h.sheet` helper function that uses `@import` to import a CSS document into the DOM, which also specifies a static `key` based on the path to prevent the CSS from being constantly downloaded on re-render.
 In using the `init` function we have a function that allows us to resolve assets relative to the current JS file: